rham0917/MuCuteClient/README.md

 ## Notice

-MuCuteClient is developed independently and does not utilize any code from protohax.
-Any attempts to take down this repository based on this claim will not be entertained.
-We value originality and innovation in our development process. 🚫
+**MuCuteClient is developed independently and does not utilize any code from protohax.
+Any attempts to take down this repository based on this claim will not be entertained and we will pursue action.
+We value originality and innovation in our development process. 🚫**

 ![Divider](images/divider.png)